MiniXC/typst-projects/thesis/chapters/03_tts.typ

 === History of TTS

 The evolution of TTS reflects advancements in signal processing, machine learning, and deep learning.
-Early systems relied on rule-based or concatenative methods, progressing to statistical parametric approaches, and finally to neural-based models.
+Early systems relied on rule-based or concatenative methods, statistical parametric approaches, as well as neural-based models.
 For a detailed historical survey, see #citep(<tan_survey_2021>).

 Before the compute and data resources for #abbr.a[DNN]-based methods were available, three main approaches were used for #abbr.a[TTS].